This information should not be relied upon as legal or professional advice. Read the disclaimer.

 What are tax repayment agents?

-Tax repayment agents (or tax refund companies) specialise in getting customers tax repayments (also called ‘refunds’ or ‘rebates’) from HMRC.
+Tax repayment agents (or tax refund companies) specialise in getting customers tax repayments (also called ‘refunds’ or ‘rebates’) from HM Revenue and Customs (HMRC).

-There has been an increasing concern surrounding the activity and practices of some repayment agents.
+There is increasing concern surrounding the activity and practices of some repayment agents.
 Repayment agents are an unregulated profession, and they do not have to be members of any specific professional body.
 There is no system run by HMRC to approve or certify repayment agents.

 How do tax repayment agents operate?

-Tax repayment agents claim tax reliefs on behalf of customers for most types of personal taxes.
+Tax repayment agents claim rebates on behalf of customers for most types of personal taxes.

-Repayment agents can only claim reliefs on behalf of an individual taxpayer once a formal agreement has been established.
+Repayment agents can only claim rebates on behalf of an individual taxpayer once a formal agreement has been established.
 Agents will usually request the authority to receive money from successful claims on behalf of the taxpayer.
-After the agent collects their fee, they will transfer the remainder to the taxpayer.
+After the agent collects their fee, they transfer the remainder to the taxpayer.
 Agreements of this kind are either nominations or assignments.
+Assignments, unlike nominations, are legally binding, and require the consent of both parties to be rescinded.

 Nominations

 Taxpayers can ‘nominate’ a repayment agent to receive rebates on their behalf.
-HMRC lists common characteristics for nominations:
+HMRC says that nominations

-• They can be rescinded unilaterally by the taxpayer
+• can be rescinded unilaterally by the taxpayer

-• They only cover the specific rebate the taxpayer or agent have applied for
+• only cover the specific rebate the taxpayer or agent has applied for

-• They don’t transfer the legal ownership of the repayment to the agent
+• don’t transfer the legal ownership of the repayment to the agent

-• Taxpayers can create these nominations by filling standard forms (such as form R38 for income tax refunds) or by writing HMRC a letter
+Taxpayers can create these nominations by filing standard forms (such as form R38 for income tax refunds) or by writing HMRC a letter.

 Assignments

 Taxpayers can also authorise agents to receive rebates on their behalf via a ‘deed of assignment’, or ‘assignment’.
+Assignments can’t be used for income tax repayments.
 As explained by HMRC, assignments:

-• Are legally binding, and can only be ended by an agreement of the taxpayer and the agent
+• Are legally binding, and can only end by the agreement of the taxpayer and the agent

 • Transfer the legal ownership of repayment money to the repayment agent

-• Don’t have a standard format to follow.
+• Don’t have to follow a standard format.
 Regardless of how they are worded, however, assignments cannot cover future tax years.

 Where can someone find a tax repayment agent?